The Good Faith Exception and its Limitations

 Getting evidence suppressed and charges dismissed is something that only the most successful and persuasive criminal defense attorneys can accomplish.
-This information is what you need to know if your rights have been violated.

 The Exclusionary Rule

 The Exclusionary Rule is a judge-made rule that states that when evidence is obtained by law enforcement in violation of a suspect’s constitutional rights, evidence may not be used against that suspect in court.
 The exclusionary rule was initially born in the United States Supreme Court.
 All states have since adopted it in one form or another because all states must follow the United States Supreme Court’s constitutional holdings.
 A state court may provide more constitutional protection than the United States Supreme Court, but no state may provide less protection.
 Any evidence obtained through a constitutional violation is potentially and likely to be suppressed.
 Any evidence derived from a violation of constitutional rights has become known as “the fruit of the poisonous tree.”
 The violation itself is the poisonous tree, and this evidence must also be suppressed.
 The government may ask the court not to exclude illegally seized evidence based on a legal principle called the “Good Faith Exception.”

 If your constitutional rights have been violated, your criminal defense attorney needs to have the experience to successfully challenge the admission of such tainted evidence, get a dismissal of all charges, and have the case thrown out of court.
 If no challenge is made or an attorney is not astute enough to spot a constitutional violation or strong enough to fight for suppression, the evidence can and will come in.
 A judge will not step in and tell a defendant they should challenge evidence, and neither, of course, will the prosecutor.